Bay Bridge Eastbound Deck Replacement Project

 Q: What are the times of lane closures and estimated date/year of completion?

-A: The deck panel replacements will begin in late fall 2023, with lanes reopening each day in time for morning commuters.
-The project is expected to be complete by winter 2025/2026.
+A: The deck panel replacements will begin in winter 2023/2024, with lanes reopening each day in time for morning commuters.
+The project is expected to be complete by spring 2025.
 Temporary single-lane daytime closures will be used throughout the project duration.
 Overnight closures also will be necessary for the other work, such as utility relocations and structural rehabilitation of the steel superstructure.

 Q: What is the MDTA’s plan if there are traffic backups during construction for this project?